Ch-1979/kt-studio/csharp-functions/README.md

 ## Deployment Notes
 - Add these app settings in Azure Function App or Static Web App API configuration.
 - Ensure the storage connection string is set (`AzureWebJobsStorage`).
-- Grant network access for OpenAI and Speech if using private endpoints.
+- Grant network access for Azure OpenAI endpoints if using private networking.

 ## Extending
 - Add Cosmos DB or Table Storage for persistence of processing status